Palacio de Memoria

 The Palacio de Memoria ("Palace of Memory") is a historic mansion in Parañaque, Metro Manila, Philippines.
-It is currently owned by the Lhuillier family, and is used as an events venue.
+It is currently owned by the Lhuillier Family, and is used as an events venue.
 It also host an auction house, known as the Casa de Memoria.

 History

 There are no records regarding Palacio de Memoria's builders or its original owners although it is known to have been built in the 1920s and have survived the Battle of Manila of World War II.

 The mansion came into possession by Francisco Villaroman, a physician and surgeon, sometime after the war.
 Villaroman expanded the two-storey structure, which became known as the Villaroman Mansion, by adding five additional floors and an observation deck.
 Diplomat and businessman Philippe Lhuillier and his family bought the property from the Villaromans in the early 2000s.
 The mansion was abandoned for around 20 years at the time it was acquired by the Lhuilliers.
 It underwent renovations in the mid-2010s through the initiatives of sisters Camille Lhuillier and Angelique Lhuillier.
 The house was opened to the public in March 2019.

-In 2022, Palacio de Memoria received a marker for Adaptive Reuse from the National Commission for Culture and the Arts The marker recognizes the mansion's engineering integrity and efforts to keep the authenticity of the building or structure design in order to conserve the site.
+In 2022, Palacio de Memoria received a marker for Adaptive Reuse from the National Commission for Culture and the Arts.
+The marker recognizes the mansion's engineering integrity and efforts to keep the authenticity of the building or structure design in order to conserve the site.

+The mansion was used in FPJ's Batang Quiapo.